ministryofjustice/moving-people-safely/README.md

   bin/setup
   ```

+* Install required fonts

+  Double-click on each of the `app/assets/fonts/liberation_sans/*.ttf` files and Font Book will invite you to install them.

 For local integration with SSO refer to [SSO Integration](docs/sso_integration.md)

 [Assessment schema](docs/assessments_schema.md) has information that describes the configuration for the existent assessments that relate to a given PER.